Congratulations, you’ve discovered one of Krabi’s best travel destinations. Here are my favorite things to do in Ao Nang.

 For an exciting night out in Ao Nang, head to the Krabi International Boxing Stadium to watch live Muay Thai fights.
 You’ll know it’s fight night when you hear cars driving through town with megaphones, announcing the event—a classic sight in Ao Nang!
 Located just 5 minutes from Ao Nang Walking Street, near Bull Muay Thai Gym, this stadium is easy to get to.

 The Hilltop Ao Nang is an elegant restaurant perched just above Khun Suek Muay Thai gym, offering what I think is the best view in Ao Nang.
-The steep road up is best tackled by motorbike, but if that’s not your style, you can contact the restaurant for a pickup truck shuttle from the bottom of the hill.
+The steep road up is best tackled by motorbike, but if that’s not your style, you can contact the restaurant for a pickup truck shuttle from the bottom of the hill or a Songthaew from almost anywhere in town.

 I’ve been here a few times for special occasions, including my mother’s birthday, where we ordered the lobster—it was absolutely incredible.
 While it’s a bit of a splurge, the prices aren’t too over the top, especially considering the unbeatable panoramic views of the coast and Ao Nang below.